Late homer allows Derby to slip past Rebels

-DERBY — The Newton Rebels fell short in its bid to win two straight from the Derby Twins, falling 5-4 Friday night in Sunflower Collegiate League play at Derby.

-Tied 4-4, Race Traynor hit a solo home run for the Twins in the bottom of the seventh, which held up as the winning run.
+Tied 4-4 in Friday’s game, Race Traynor hit a solo home run for the Twins in the bottom of the seventh, which held up as the winning run.

 Derby scored first in the bottom of the second inning on an Adrian Salazar RBI single.
 Newton took the lead in the top of the third when Corbin Lill grounded into a fielder’s choice for an RBI, followed by a Jonathan Stone RBI single.